SMTG-Bham/aiida-user-addons/README.md

 # aiida-user-addons

-Some addons to AiiDA
+Some (personal) addons to AiiDA to help my research.
+Mainly focusing using VASP through `aiida-vasp` and also some workflows for CASTEP are also included.

 ## Requirements

+For phonon calculation the
-`aiida-phonopy` needs to be at commit *d410a9a309ff45d4c25a9b24bcaf06b65f0c4f1a*. https://github.com/aiida-phonopy/aiida-phonopy/commit/d410a9a309ff45d4c25a9b24bcaf06b65f0c4f1a
+`aiida-phonopy` package needs to be at commit *d410a9a309ff45d4c25a9b24bcaf06b65f0c4f1a*. https://github.com/aiida-phonopy/aiida-phonopy/commit/d410a9a309ff45d4c25a9b24bcaf06b65f0c4f1a

-for magnetic material, a patched versions is needed: https://github.com/zhubonan/aiida-phonopy/commit/7cfe9d357348606ea4914e935beb282e573f2e22
+for magnetic material, a patched versions might be needed: https://github.com/zhubonan/aiida-phonopy/commit/7cfe9d357348606ea4914e935beb282e573f2e22

-`aiida-core>1.3.0`
+For  `aiida-core>2.0.1` is needed.
+The `aiida-vasp` should be at the development version.
+A recent version `aiida-castep` is needed.

 ## Command line tools